 Sip trunking vs. PRI:

 The first question comes here what PRI is?
 We all have seen traditional phone lines coming to our office or home.
 These lines are called the Primary Rate Interface (PRI) lines.
-On one end, a wire connects to the handset, and another side connects a telephone box.
+On one end, a wire connects to the handset, and another side connects to a telephone box.
 Following is a comparison of PRI lines with the SIP lines in tabular form.

 |Relatively new.||Old and traditional lines.|